rdtsc/codeeval-solutions/readme.md

 # Poll for changes and redo steps above once changes are detected.
 ```

 Any compilation errors and/or warnings will appear above the first fold.

-C and
-C++ are supported out of the box.
-Support for additional languages may be added
+C and C++ are supported out of the box.
+Support for additional languages may be
-by modifying this task's settings in: `./gruntfile.js`.
-This task is currently
+added by modifying this task's settings in: `./gruntfile.js`.

-not cross-platform friendly.
+<sup>* This task is currently not cross-platform friendly.</sup>

 ### Testing